sfarrens/presentations/_posts/0000-01-04-version_cont_1.md

 git init
 ```

-> Now, we can check the `status` of this repository.
+> Now, we can check the status of this repository with the `status` command.

 ```bash
 git status